 Specifies the timeout in minutes.
-After the device has been inactive for this time it ends the session for the user logged in.
+After the device has been inactive for this time, it ends the session for the user logged into the device management.

-The value 0 deactivates the function, and the user remains logged in when inactive.
+The value Ø deactivates the function, and the user remains logged in when inactive.